 5. IPO’s vs. ICO’s

 When a private company’s leadership wants to take their company public, they can go through an initial public offering (IPO) to list its shares on a stock market.
 Another popular option is to go public through a special purpose acquisition company (SPAC), a black check company created to raise capital.
-Typically, the company has two purposes for going through an IPO.
+Typically, the company has 2 purposes for going through an IPO.
 It allows them to raise capital for expansion purposes without having to get loans.
 Additionally, it provides early investors and internal employees an opportunity to profit by selling their company shares.

 Unlike the stock market, any organization or individual can issue crypto.
 Companies that want to develop crypto projects can raise capital by offering an initial coin offering (ICO) to the public.
 For example, in June 2021, Solana Labs raised over $300M from investors, including Andreessen Horowitz and Polychain Capital.